Matching with Nested and Bundled Pandora Boxes: Initial Attempts

 \begin{definition} An algorithm is \emph{vertex-based} if, for each ordered pair $(i, j)$, the algorithm uses only Weitzman's index $\sigma_{ij}$, the inspection cost of a vertex $c_{ij}$, and (when revealed) the value $v_{ij}$, but does not have access to the distribution $D_{ij}$. \end{definition}

-We have formalized vertex-based algorithms by limiting the information available to the algorithm to enable analysis.
+To enable analysis, Definition \ref{def:vertex-based} formalizes vertex-based algorithms by limiting the information available to the algorithm.
 A vertex-based algorithm knows everything about the setting except for the distribution of values $D_{ij}$ at each endpoint.
-This prevents it from taking actions such as calculating the interaction between value distributions at different endpoints.
 We replace the knowledge of $D_{ij}$ with direct access to the Weitzman index $\sigma_{ij}$ instead.